mosmart/stat159-fall2016-project02/data/README.md

 ## Data

-Advertising.csv is the data uploaded from [here](http://www-bcf.usc.edu/~gareth/ISL/Credit.csv).
+Credit.csv is the data uploaded from [here](http://www-bcf.usc.edu/~gareth/ISL/Credit.csv).
 Credit given to Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani.

 `summary-stats.txt`, `anova.txt`, `eda-output.RData` and `correlation-matrix.RData` is the output from `eda-script.R`